fbpx Skip to content

 Porcupine caribou mother and calf, by Peter Mather

-Every year, the Porcupine caribou herd embarks on the longest land mammal migration in the world, covering over 2400 kilometers from the Northwest Territories, Yukon and into Alaska.
+Every year, the Porcupine caribou herd embarks on the longest land mammal migration in the world, covering over 2400 kilometers from the Northwest Territories, Yukon, and into Alaska.
 This incredible journey takes them through what is still a significantly intact landscape of the Arctic.

 Take Action!